Endure and Survive: Filming

 "Endure and Survive" was primarily filmed in April 2022, shortly before production finished on the season finale.
 Eben Bolter worked as cinematographer for the episode.
-Lamar Johnson and Woodard were on set in Calgary on March 23, 2022.
-The classroom and tunnels were built in the cellar underneath an old brewery in Calgary; production designer John Paino and his team enjoyed the "kind of dankness" it had.
+Johnson and Woodard were on set in Calgary on March 23, 2022.
+The classroom and tunnels were built in the cellar underneath the old Inglewood Brewery in Calgary; production designer John Paino and his team enjoyed the "kind of dankness" it had.
 The team mapped the room with laser scanning to allow the visual effects team to extend the hallways.
 Production took place around the Calgary Courts Centre and Victoria Park in May.
 Pascal and Ramsey were spotted on set in Calgary in May, followed some days later by military vehicles representing FEDRA.

-The action sequence took significant planning—Bolter estimated around 80 percent of planning for the episode focused on the scene—and it was filmed in four weeks, about a week-and-a-half of which was dedicated to the infected horde rising from the ground.
-The sequence was one of the few in the series to be prepared on a storyboard due to the combination of elements like pyrotechnics and visual effects, which presented potential dangers.
-The neighborhood in the sequence was completely built in an empty lot near the Calgary Film Centre as the scenes required significant special effects and the team wanted full control.
-Modelers crafted to-scale versions of the area based on Lidar scans of Kansas City, and the game and real neighborhoods in Kansas City were used as references.
-The nine-week building process, led by Paino, art director Don Macaulay, and construction coordinator Donadino Valentino Centanni, involved crafting asphalt driveways, paving gravel, arranging damaged vehicles, and constructing the front and sides of thirteen houses; they engaged several housebuilders for construction.
-The sniper's three-story building was modeled after Edward Hopper's painting House by the Railroad and the Bates residence from Psycho (1960).
+The action sequence took significant planning—Bolter estimated around 80% of the episode's planning focused on the scene—and was filmed in four weeks; about a week-and-a-half was dedicated to the infected horde rising from the ground.
+The sequence was one of few in the series prepared on a storyboard due to the combination of elements like pyrotechnics and visual effects, which presented potential dangers.
+The neighborhood was built in an empty lot near the Calgary Film Centre to allow full control of the significant special effects required.
+Modelers crafted to-scale versions of the area based on Lidar scans of Kansas City, and the game and real Kansas City neighborhoods were referenced.
+The nine-week building process, led by Paino, art director Don Macaulay, and construction coordinator Donadino Valentino Centanni, involved crafting asphalt driveways, paving gravel, arranging damaged vehicles, and constructing front and sides of thirteen houses; they engaged several housebuilders for construction.
+The sniper's three-story building was modeled after Edward Hopper's painting House by the Railroad (1925) and the Bates residence from Psycho (1960).
 The interior was aged for two weeks with water, and Calgary's snow and ice added more water damage, which Paino appreciated.